Monday, 30 September 2013

 Mixing a cake with less sugar

 Grandma Abson lived though the hard grind of life in service in 1900s.
-This wasn't quite the jollity in Upstairs Downstairs or Downtown Abbey.
-Then she lived through the depression of the 1930s, when she became a widow with two teenagers, and next was the rationing in World War 2.
-So she learnt to be very resourceful in times of shortage so her family and friends could still enjoy her delicious baking.
+Then she lived through the depression of the 1930s, when she became a widow with two teenagers, followed by rationing in World War 2.
+So she learnt to be very resourceful in times of shortage.

-So stay healthy and save money by reducing the sugar in your cakes.
+I'm following her example and don't overload my baking with sugar and enhance the flavour with spices and natural products.
+Stay healthy by reducing the sugar.
 Enjoy your baking and let me know what you’ve baked this week.